verpeutlab/ADFineMotorTask/README.md

 # Alzheimer's Disease Fine Motor Task
-This is a repository that contains files used in the design, construction, and implementation of a reaching task apparatus in a fine motor task project.
+This repository contains files used in the design, construction, and implementation of a reaching task apparatus in a fine motor task project.
 This was created as a part of a project for the SOCIAL Neurobiology Lab at Arizona State University under the direction of Dr. Jessica Verpeut, PhD.
 Visit https://verpeutlab.org/ for more information.